 If devices needs to be close to each other, the WLAN-protocol is suitable.

-The Squid.link Gateway is an extremely flexible solution for connecting networks based on different technologies, including WLAN.
-The gateway is a modular platform for flexible Home Area Networks (HAN).
-With Squid.link Gateway, you are no longer dependent on one vendor but can combine your Home Area Network exactly the way you prefer.
+The Squid.link gateways are an extremely flexible solution for connecting networks based on different technologies, including WLAN.
+The gateways are a modular platform for flexible Home Area Networks (HAN).
+With Squid.link gateways, you are no longer dependent on one vendor but can combine your Home Area Network exactly the way you prefer.